 Etiologies of Hemoptysis

 Coughing of blood is a consequence to a disease process and not the problem per se.
 Several causes of hemoptysis are of importance to the general practitioner to exclude.
-Before we start a detailed discussion of the causes of hemoptysis, we need to understand that these causes can be classified into lung parenchymal diseases, airway diseases and vascular diseases.
+The causes of hemoptysis may be suggested by history taking, physical examination or simple investigations such as chest x-ray.
+However, procedures such as bronchoscopy, bronchography and pulmonary angiography may be needed for diagnosis.
+It is important to understand that minor bleeding may be an indication of severe disease while massive bleeding is associated with high mortality rates.
+The causes of hemoptysis can be classified into lung parenchymal diseases, airway diseases and vascular diseases.

 Small-vessel disease and hemoptysis